 How can anyone say [the UFC] is a martial arts event, when, in reality, it is just a glorified toughman contest?
 I have yet to see a display of any martial arts techniques at the event… The ancient martial arts masters are probably fuming over in their graves right now.
 (Pennenga 1995: 141)

-Whoever is perceived to be the best is.
-Whoever is perceived to be the toughest is… if you can get your name out there, and you can get more interviews and more headlines than the guy standing next to you, you will go down as a better fighter than the guy standing next to you… The perception is reality.
-(Sonnen 2018)

-When the Ultimate Fighting Championship (UFC, hereafter) was first formed, many traditional martial artists asserted that mixed martial arts (MMA, hereafter) was not a martial art.
+When the Ultimate Fighting Championship (UFC) was first formed, many traditional martial artists asserted that mixed martial arts (MMA) was not a martial art.
 At first glance it is hard not to meet this sentiment with an incredulous stare––“martial arts” is in the name, after all.
 Moreover, the early days of MMA pitted particular martial arts disciplines against each other with the hope of determining what the most effective martial art is.
 If particular martial arts are competing against each other, how could this competition not be within the domain of martial arts?
 What about this contest disqualified it from being a martial art in the eyes of these traditional martial artists?

 The UFC’s early tagline “There are no rules!” succinctly summarizes all that traditional martial artists found wrong with UFC events: early MMA was marketed as a violent, “no holds barred spectacle”, when martial arts are supposed to be centered on discipline, technique, and tradition.
 Traditional martial artists asserted that the focus on entertainment and lack of technical proficiency at MMA events were antithetical to the spirit of martial arts, and so MMA fighting is not a martial art.
 With the development of social media and the acceptance of MMA as a legitimate sport, MMA is now more than ever about entertainment, making these early criticisms relevant today.

-By drawing upon Socrates’ distinction between ‘crafts’ and ‘knacks’ found in Plato’s Gorgias, we clarify the difference between real martial arts (martial crafts) and mere imitation of marital arts (martial knacks).
-Utilizing this distinction, we examine three objections raised by traditional martial artists to determine the martial arts status of early MMA.
-We argue that MMA is a martial art, but it is not always practiced as one.
+By drawing upon Socrates’ distinction between ‘crafts’ and ‘knacks’ found in Plato’s Gorgias, we clarify the difference between real martial arts (martial crafts) and mere imitation of martial arts (martial knacks).
+Utilizing this distinction, we examine three reasons why traditional martial artists saw early MMA as martial knack, rather than martial craft.
+We show that (1) MMA is a craft and (2) that it is craft similar in nature to that of martial arts.
+In doing so, we argue that MMA is a real martial art, but it is not always practiced as one.
 Although the spectacular nature of martial arts is knack-like, the competitive aspect of MMA has furthered the aims of the craft of martial arts.
 We conclude by exploring the status of these objections with respect to contemporary MMA.

 Crafts, Knacks, and Martial Arts